Live Aid – All-Star Ensemble and Bowie’s 1985 Performance

 All-star context

 Live Aid’s defining feature was its collective nature.
-Individual performances existed within a broader ensemble of artists, each contributing a fragment to a larger cultural statement.
+Individual performances existed within a broader ensemble of artists, each contributing to a unified cultural statement.

-Bowie’s appearance functioned not as a collaboration in the studio sense, but as part of a shared historical moment.
+Bowie’s appearance functioned not as a traditional collaboration, but as part of a global moment in which music and humanitarian awareness became inseparable.

 Broadcast, image and memory